evkx/evkx.github.io/content/models/ds/3/3_E-Tense/_index.md

 ## Exterior

 The DS 3 E-Tense, with dimensions of 4118 mm in length, 1802 mm in width, and 1534 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-You can choose between 5 different paint colors when ordering this model.
+The DS 3 E-Tense is available in a total of 5 solid paint colors.
 Additionally, you can choose between 5 wheels with sizes from 17 to 18 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).